simplycycling/aussie_taxes/README.md

 Written by an American.

-Because Aussies love being told things by an American.
+Because Aussies love being told what's what by an American.

 They just love it.